 - Update our membership directory.

 - Bolster CLF’s relationships with other independent business alliances around the country.
 In the past, these have included Portland Buy Local, Local First Utah, Spokane Independent Metro Business Alliance, Southeast Michigan Sustainable Business Forum, Stay Local New Orleans, and JP Local First.

-- Majoring in public policy, business, or a related field.
+- Majoring in public policy, business, non-profit, community development, or a related field.

-- Have good organizational skills and a commitment to detail.
+- Good organizational skills and a commitment to detail.

 How to apply: Email a cover letter and resume to Theodora Skeadas (firstname.lastname@example.org).